Nello-Moreira/Projeto18_RepoProvas/README.md

 ```
 [
     {
+        "id": (number),
         "name": (string),
         "examsQuantity": (number)
     }
 ]
 ```
+- status code: 204 no content (when there are no registered professors)
+- status code: 400 not found (if invalid course id)

-- status code: 404 not found (if invalid id)
+- status code: 404 not found (if there are no courses with provided id)

 </details>
 <br />